-Breakwater School seeks an experienced, creative and collaborative Toddler Teacher to join its dedicated Early Childhood team.
-This is a year round co-teaching position with a start date of June 20.
+Breakwater School seeks an experienced, creative and collaborative toddler teacher to join its dedicated Early Childhood team.

-About Breakwater Breakwater School is a non-profit, independent, co-educational day school serving 150 students from the age of eighteen months through eighth grade.
+Breakwater School is a non-profit, independent, co-educational day school serving 150 students from the age of eighteen months through eighth grade.
 Our school philosophy balances the best of the progressive movement with current research, innovation and proven traditional practices in a curriculum highly integrated among all subjects.
-Breakwater’s programs are housed in three separate buildings surrounded by large fields for outdoor play and supplemented by a 21-acre nature preserve.
-Breakwater School hires kind, personable, creative, committed and well-organized faculty and staff who have a passion for learning and believe in the inherent abilities of each child.
+Breakwater’s programs are housed in three separate buildings surrounded by large fields for outdoor play and supplemented by a 21 acre nature preserve.
+Breakwater School hires kind, personable, creative and well organized faculty and staff who have a passion for learning and recognize and honor the inherent abilities of each child.

 The right candidate will be: